The One You Know

 "The One You Know" is a song by the American rock band Alice in Chains, and the first single from the band's sixth studio album, Rainier Fog, released on August 24, 2018.
-The single was released via streaming on May 3, 2018, accompanied by an official music video.
-"The One You Know" spent 17 weeks on Billboard's Mainstream Rock chart and peaked at No. 9.
+The lyrics and music were written by Alice In Chains' guitarist and vocalist Jerry Cantrell.
+It was released as a single via streaming on May 3, 2018, accompanied by an official music video.
+"The One You Know" spent 17 weeks on Billboards Mainstream Rock chart and peaked at No. 9.

 Origin

-Alice In Chains' guitarist and vocalist Jerry Cantrell explained the song to SiriusXM:
+The lyrics and music were written by Alice In Chains' guitarist and vocalist Jerry Cantrell.
+Cantrell explained the song to SiriusXM: